dotnet/docs/docs/standard/assembly/type-forwarding.md

 :::code language="csharp" source="snippets/type-forwarders/before/Consumer/Program.cs":::

 When the consuming app runs, it will output the state of the `Example` object.
 At this point, there is no type forwarding as the _Consuming.csproj_ references the _Utility.csproj_.
-Now, the developer's of the _Utility_ assembly decide to remove the `Example` object as part of a refactoring.
+However, the developer's of the _Utility_ assembly decide to remove the `Example` object as part of a refactoring.
 They move this type to newly created _Common.csproj_.

+By removing this type, the developers are introducing a breaking change.
+All consuming projects would break when they update to the latest _Utility_ assembly.

-But since this type was removed from the _Utility_ assembly, you'll need to have the _Utility.csproj_ reference the _Common.csproj_:
+Instead of requiring the consuming projects to add a new reference to the _Common_ assembly, you can forward the type.
+Since this type was removed from the _Utility_ assembly, you'll need to have the _Utility.csproj_ reference the _Common.csproj_:

 :::code language="xml" source="snippets/type-forwarders/after/Utility/Utility.csproj" highlight="9-11":::

 The preceding C# project now references the newly created _Common_ assembly.
 This could be either a `PackageReference` or a `ProjectReference`.
-Next, the _Utility_ assembly needs to provide the type forwarding information.
-By convention type forward declarations are usually encapsulated in a single file named `TypeForwarders`:
+The _Utility_ assembly needs to provide the type forwarding information.
+By convention type forward declarations are usually encapsulated in a single file named `TypeForwarders`, consider the following _TypeForwarders.cs_ C# file in the _Utility_ assembly:

 :::code language="csharp" source="snippets/type-forwarders/after/Utility/TypeForwarders.cs":::

-Now that the _Utility_ assembly references the _Common_ assembly, it can forward the `Example` type.
+The _Utility_ assembly references the _Common_ assembly, and it forwards the `Example` type.

 ## See also